 Next, we will decide what chores each boy will do for the following week.
 These things will be added to a chore chart and posted on the refrigerator so that everyone knows what they are responsible for.

-Finally, we will sit back and see everything get completed without any nagging.
-At the end of each day, we will note what has or has not been completed.
+Finally, we will sit back and see them complete everything without any nagging.
+At the end of each day, we will note what has or has not been done.
 We are planning to implement Dr. Leman’s strategy of paying the other sibling to complete the work rather than nagging the one who has dropped the ball.

 At the end of the week, we will pay each of our boys by giving them cash for the outdoor chores – and adding their earned points for the indoor chores to a chart.